imperialCHEPI/healthgps/README.md

 2. Unzip the file contents into a local directory of your choice (xxx).
 3. Open a command terminal, e.g. [Windows Terminal](https://www.microsoft.com/en-gb/p/windows-terminal/9n0dx20hk701?rtc=1&activetab=pivot:overviewtab), and navigate to the directory used in step 2 (xxx).
 4. Run: `X:\xxx> .\HealthGPS.Console.exe -f ".\example\France.Config.json" -s ".\data"` where `-f` gives the *configuration file* fullname and
-`-s` the path to the root folder of the *backend storage* respectivelly.
+`-s` the path to the root folder of the *backend storage* respectively.
 5. The default output folder is `C:\HealthGPS\Results`, but this can be changed in the *configuration file* `(France.Config.json)`.

 ### Linux OS
-You may need to install the latest [GCC Compiler Libraries](https://gcc.gnu.org/) on the machine, the application requires the `GCC 11.1` or newer version to be installed.
+You may need to install the latest [GCC Compiler Libraries](https://gcc.gnu.org/) on the machine, the application requires `GCC 11.1` or newer version to be installed.

 1. Download the latest [release](https://github.com/imperialCHEPI/healthgps/releases) binaries for Linux from the repository.
 2. Unzip the file contents into a local directory of your choice (xxx).
 3. Navigate to the directory used in step 2 (xxx).
 4. Run: `user@machine:~/xxx$ ./HealthGPS.Console.exe -f ./example/France.Config.json -s ./data` where `-f` gives the *configuration file* fullname and
-`-s` the path to the root folder of the *backend storage* respectivelly.
+`-s` the path to the root folder of the *backend storage* respectively.
 5. The default output folder is `~/healthgps/results`, but this can be changed in the *configuration file* `(France.Config.json)`.

-**NOTE:** *The development datasets provided in this example are limited to 2010-2050 time frame.
-It is provided for demonstration purpuse to showcase the model's usage, input and output data formats.
+>**NOTE:** The development datasets provided in this example are limited to 2010-2050 time frame.
+It is provided for demonstration purpose to showcase the model's usage, input and output data formats.
 The backend data storage can be populated with new datasets, the `index.json` file defines the storage structure and file names, it also stores metadata to identify the data sources and respective limits for validation.*

-***Known Issue:*** Windows 10 support for VT (Virtual Terminal) / ANSI escape sequences is turned OFF by default, this is required to display colours on console / shell terminals.
+>***Known Issue:*** Windows 10 support for VT (Virtual Terminal) / ANSI escape sequences is turned OFF by default, this is required to display colours on console / shell terminals.
 You can enable this feature manually by editing windows [registry keys](https://superuser.com/questions/413073/windows-console-with-ansi-colors-handling/1300251#1300251), however we recommend the use of [Windows Terminal](https://www.microsoft.com/en-gb/p/windows-terminal/9n0dx20hk701?rtc=1&activetab=pivot:overviewtab), which is a modern terminal application for command-line tools, has no such limitation, and is now distributed as part of the Windows 11 installation.

 # Development Tools
 The *Health GPS* software is written in modern, standard ANSI C++, targeting the [C++20 version](https://en.cppreference.com/w/cpp/20) and using the C++ Standard Library.
 The project is fully managed by [CMake](https://cmake.org/) and [Microsoft Visual Studio](https://visualstudio.microsoft.com), the code base is portable but requires a C++20 compatible compiler to build.
 The development toolset users [Ninja](https://ninja-build.org/) for build, [vcpkg](https://github.com/microsoft/vcpkg) package manager for dependencies, [googletest](https://github.com/google/googletest) for unit testing and [GitHub Actions](https://docs.github.com/en/actions) for automate build.